Cat/Cat melodeon (a): dreadful, no good, awful, very bad.

 How is it used?

-The word cat is used to express disappointment in the quality of something: the food is cat in that place.
+The word cat is used as an adjective to express disappointment in the quality of something: the food is cat in that place.

 Where does Cat Melodeon come from?

-In his book on Irish traditional music, Ciaran Carson suggests cat melodion is a joking reference to the musicianship: of piano-accordion players (who often refer to their instruments as melodeons) to play two notes at once.
-SourceAs the nephew of a fine melodeon player, I think this is cat altogether - you throw in altogether for emphasis, by the way.
+In his book on Irish traditional music, Ciaran Carson suggests that cat melodion is a joking reference to the musicianship of piano-accordion players (who often refer to their instruments as melodeons) to play two notes at once.
+SourceAs the nephew of a fine melodeon player, this is cat altogether - you throw in altogether for emphasis, by the way.

 When was it first used?

 Strangely, some dictionaries cite the first use in print as being in the 1980s.
-This is decades after I first heard it.
-My guess is that it has been common in spoken hiberno-English for at least a century.
+This is decades after I first heard the phrase.
+It has been in common use in spoken hiberno-English for at least a century.

 How is it used?

-Further reading: A Foreign Country - photo of family gathering reveals a poignant story of Irish exile in the 20th Century.
+A Foreign Country - a photo of a family gathering reveals a poignant story of Irish exile in the 20th Century.
+Free Medium read.